 At £3.50 for 11 issues per year (July/August is a double), the annual subscription is usually £36.

-Eco Kids Planet have kindly provided a Kids of the Wild special offer code for 15% off the annual subscription.
-To order, quote KOTW at checkout on their subscription page.
+Eco Kids Planet kindly provided a Kids of the Wild special offer code which has now expired.
+A new code will be available in March.
+To order see their subscription page.

 UPDATE 2 – the glitch should now be fixed but if you have any further problems please comment below.